hazzaclark/lib68k_mem/README.md

 If my commits on lib68k are anything to go by, I have been scratching my head and wrestling with the Memory logic for as long as I can remember/
 Therefore, this aims to put those quarms to rest

+## Features:

+Using the trace addressing space defined in lib68k, this isolated scheme allows for the validation of TRACE Level Addressing for handling pre-fetch

+Returns proper TRACE evidence of the Memory R/W, how it communciates with other areas, fallthroughs for Buffer overflows, etc